 If your sources of support, or your purposes, character, or method of operation change, please let your key district know so that office can consider the effect of the change on your exempt status and foundation status.
-If you cease operating a school, you should notify your District Director so that your private foundation classification may be reevaluated.
 In the case of an amended document or bylaws, please send a copy of the amended document or bylaws to your key district.
 Also, you should inform your key District Director of all changes in your name or address.